turnkey-commerce/culbertsonexchange-blog/content/posts/2023-10-24-pocket2-rode-wireless-integration.md

 ## Testing Results

 I did some testing with the setup by having both the transmitter and receiver active as microphones.
-My wife used the transmitter microphone and walked ahead of me while talking.
-I was also talking some as I carried the camera with the receiver microphone on.
+My wife Cheryl used the transmitter microphone and walked ahead of me while talking.
+I was also talking as I carried the camera with the receiver microphone on.
 Then we walked together to test whether there is any feedback or crosstalk.
-During part of the walk it was windy so it was a good test of the effectiveness of the wind filters.
+During the walk it was windy so it was a good test of the effectiveness of the wind filters.

 In all cases the setup performed really well and am much happier with the performance than with the default microphone.
-It should greatly improve the quality of videos when hiking or walking around travel destinations.
+It should greatly improve the quality of our videos when hiking or walking around travel destinations.

+The test results are available on this [Youtube video](https://youtu.be/IPv2DhzXsH4), which starts with an example of the performance of the built-in Pocket 2 microphone and then includes the tests described in this section.